joeky888/dotfile/Programming/Programming.md

     * react-native-router-flux - react-navigation based routing and navigation for react native
     * react-native-swiper - UI swiper component
     * preact - 3KB React alternative with the same modern API
+    * Tamagui - ½ the time with 2x performance.

 CSS
 =====